Canada–United States relations: Anti-Americanism

-The history has been traced in detail by a leading Canadian historian J.L.
-Granatstein in Yankee Go Home: Canadians and Anti-Americanism (1997).
-Current studies report the phenomenon persists.
+The history has been traced in detail by a leading Canadian historian, J.L.
+Granatstein, in Yankee Go Home: Canadians and Anti-Americanism (1997).
+Current studies report that the phenomenon persists.
 Two scholars report, "Anti-Americanism is alive and well in Canada today, strengthened by, among other things, disputes related to NAFTA, American involvement in the Middle East, and the ever-increasing Americanization of Canadian culture."
 Jamie Glazov writes, "More than anything else, Diefenbaker became the tragic victim of Canadian anti-Americanism, a sentiment the prime minister had fully embraced by 1962.
 [He was] unable to imagine himself (or his foreign policy) without enemies."
 Historian J. M. Bumsted says, "In its most extreme form, Canadian suspicion of the United States has led to outbreaks of overt anti-Americanism, usually spilling over against American residents in Canada."
 John R. Wennersten writes, "But at the heart of Canadian anti-Americanism lies a cultural bitterness that takes an American expatriate unaware.
-Canadians fear the American media's influence on their culture and talk critically about how Americans are exporting a culture of violence in its television programming and movies."
+Canadians fear the American media's influence on their culture and talk critically about how Americans are exporting a culture of violence in their television programming and movies."
 However Kim Nossal points out that the Canadian variety is much milder than anti-Americanism in some other countries.
 By contrast, Americans show very little knowledge or interest one way or the other regarding Canadian affairs.
 Canadian historian Frank Underhill, quoting Canadian playwright Merrill Denison summed it up: "Americans are benevolently ignorant about Canada, whereas Canadians are malevolently informed about the United States."